Varshinie13/Tableau-Project---AI-Job-Impact-Index-2026/README.md

 Gain-Sharing Models: Aligning annual bonuses with the 9.8% productivity shift to ensure fair value distribution.

 Cognitive Support: Shifting corporate wellness focus from "Location" to "Workflow Adaptability."

+Conclusion:

+The "AI Job Impact Index 2026" demonstrates that we are not entering an era of total replacement, but rather an era of aggressive augmentation.
+The data highlights a clear "Education-Efficiency Gap" where the most significant salary and productivity gains are concentrated among highly educated professionals who have successfully transitioned into Modified (Human + AI) workflows.

+Final Summary of the Project
+The Winners: Employees with advanced degrees in Finance and Healthcare who saw a $4,487 salary boost and a ~10% productivity surge.

+The Vulnerable: Workers in "Unchanged" roles with High School or Bachelor's degrees who are currently treading water—meeting current demands but lacking the AI integration needed to stay competitive.

+The Recommendations: Success in 2026 is defined by Upskilling Criticality.
+The project concludes that organizations must move beyond "Remote vs. Office" debates and instead focus on technical literacy and workflow redesign to bridge the gap for the 25% of the workforce currently at risk of stagnation.